Khalilsqu/GIFtoolsCookbook/content/basicFunctionality/import/data.rst

     :scale: 75%

-There are three types of FEM data that can be loaded from files:
+There are three types of TEM data that can be loaded from files:

     - :ref:`EM1DTM format <importEM1DTMdata>`
     - :ref:`H3DTD | TDoctree v1 format <importTDoctreeV1data>`